nblintao/ParaGraphL/docs/index.md

 ## Preliminary Result
 We have achieved significant speedup, compared to an implementation without WebGL on [Fruchterman Reingold graph layout algorithm](https://github.com/gephi/gephi/wiki/Fruchterman-Reingold).
 To our knowledge, we are the first one who implements graph layout algorithms with WebGL.

+We could achieve about 32x speedup for the layout of a graph with 500 edges in 10000 iterations on New MacBook.
+More detailed speed graph is coming soon.

-*Speedup graph is comming in 3:00 PM!
+*Speedup graph is coming at 3:00 PM!
 Please come back at that time.
 Thanks!*

 ## Plan for Friday
 - A cool live demo for visualizing a large-scale graph on a web page (It could be more exciting to show this by providing a short URL and let everyone present view on their laptops)
 - A speedup benchmark graph like the one shows above.
 It would be an even better speedup since we will apply more optimizations before Friday.

-# Contibutors
+# Contributors
 - Tao Lin (<tlin2@andrew.cmu.edu>)
 - Bowei Chen (<boweic@andrew.cmu.edu>)